kennethgoodman/Columbia-E4579/README.md

 ### Build, Create DB, Seed DB and Run:

-To do everything at once, open up a terminal and run the following two commands:
+To do everything at once, open up a terminal and run the following command:

 _WARNING_ running this command WILL delete all data in the local database